Morgan Stanley

 TRADE ASSOCIATIONS

-The principal U.S. trade associations Morgan Stanley belonged to in 2023 were informed of our corporate policy prohibiting Corporate Contributions and instructed not to use payments made by Morgan Stanley for election-related activity at the federal, state or local level, including contributions and expenditures (including independent expenditures) in support of, or in opposition to, any candidate for any office, political party or political action committee.
+The principal U.S. trade associations Morgan Stanley belonged to in 2025 were informed of our corporate policy prohibiting Corporate Contributions and instructed to use payments made by Morgan Stanley consistent with the Policy Statement.

-Based on the information reported to us by these organizations, the aggregate dues attributable to lobbying by U.S. trade associations in 2023 of $869,000 were included in the quarterly reports we filed pursuant to the Lobbying Disclosure Act, which are publicly available at https://lda.senate.gov/system/public/
+Based on the information reported to us by these organizations, the aggregate dues attributable to lobbying by U.S. trade associations in 2025 of $4.5 million were included in the quarterly reports we filed pursuant to the Lobbying Disclosure Act, which are publicly available at https://lda.senate.gov/system/public/.